Georgia is set to become the only state that has employment requirements for Medicaid coverage.

 People who need medical care are often too ill to go to work, Lawler said, adding that a single mother with three young children might be considered ineligible.
 Fully expanding Medicaid through increased payments to providers would ultimately allow Mercy Care to serve more people in need, she said.

-CMS’s decision not to appeal “was a little surprising,” Colbert said, but added that another unfavorable court ruling could pose a risk to other states’ Medicaid programs by paving the way for other job requirements.
+CMS’s decision not to appeal “was a little surprising,” Colbert said, but added that another unfavorable court ruling could pose a risk to other states’ Medicaid programs because it paves the way for other job requirements.

 The CMS’s inaction could inspire similar bids for job requirements in other GOP-led states, McKee said.